portworx/px-docs/release-notes/portworx-enterprise.md

 * Fix issue when a node running PX goes down, it never gets marked down in the kvdb by other nodes.
 * Fix issue when a container in Lighthouse UI always shows as running even after it has exited
-* Fix issue kubernetes pods attaching to shared volumes in PX will not get reattached after a PX container restart that takes longer than 10 minutes
+* Auto re-attach containers mounting shared volumes when PX container is restarted.
 * Add Linux immutable (CAP_LINUX_IMMUTABLE) when PX is running as Docker V2 Plugin
 * Set autocache parameter for shared volumes
 * On volume mount, make the path read-only if an unmount comes in if the POD gets deleted or PX is restarted during POD creation.
 On unmount, the delete the mount path.
 * Remove the volume quorum check during volume mounts so the mount can be retried until the quorum is achieved
 * Allow snapshot volume source to be provided as another PX volume ID and Snapshot ID
-* Allow K8S inline snapshot creation using the k8s volume spec
+* Allow inline snapshot creation in Portworx Kubernetes volume driver using the Portworx Kubernetes volume spec
 * Post log messages indicating when logging URL is changed
-* Auto re-attach containers mounting shared volumes when PX container is restarted.
 * Handle volume delete requests gracefully when PX container is starting up
 * Handle service account access when PX is running as a container instead of a daemonset when running under kubernetes
-* Implement a global lock for kubernetes filter such that all cluster-wide k8s filter operations are coordinated through the lock
+* Implement a global lock for kubernetes filter such that all cluster-wide Kubernetes filter operations are coordinated through the lock
 * Improvements in unmount/detach handling in kubernetes to handle different POD clean up behaviors for deployments and statefulsets

 ## 1.2.9 Release notes